Sumyak-Jain/301DaysOfCode/README.md

 ### Day 128   May 21 , 2020

-**Today's Progress**:done a task for getting  latest number of confirmed cases, deaths, recovered and active cases of COVID-19 Country wise total and specific.
+**Today's Progress**:done a task for getting  latest number of confirmed cases, deaths, recovered and active cases of COVID-19 Country wise total and specific and represent them using bar graph

 **link:** https://github.com/sumyak/COVID-19/tree/master/task%201